How to Plant, Grow, and Harvest Dill

 It is best to check the soil before adding fertilizer, as the soil may not need it.

-Dill does not need to be fertilized if the soil is properly amended at or before planting with compost, but a low dose of fertilizer can be applied if needed.
+You don’t need to fertilize dill if the soil is properly amended at or before planting with compost, but you can apply a low dose of fertilizer if needed.
 Try to choose a well-balanced fertilizer (equal parts nitrogen, phosphorus, and potassium) or add some compost around the base of your plants.

-Once established, your dill plant can tolerate drier soils, but you should still water your dill planting at least one or two times a week.
+Once established, your dill plant can tolerate drier soils, but you should still water your dill planting at least once or twice a week.
 If in drought-like conditions, you may need to water your dill more.

 Companion Planting